AntociM/budgy/README.md

 # Budgy

-Budgy is an interactive front-end website for tracking the user's financial data.
+Budgy is an interactive front-end website for tracking user's financial data.
 By default it loads some test data in order to demonstrate the website capabilities.
-This front end is intended to be connected to a data base, which stores the information for multiple users.
+This website is intended to be connected to a database, which stores the information for multiple users.
 ![](assets/images/responsive.jpg)

 # Table of content